soumenganguly/writeups/README.md

 Heading
 =======

-This repository contains some the random writeups by yours truly.
+This repository contains some of the random writeups by yours truly.